Getting started with Fragments and the Android Support Package

 Fragments are available in Xamarin.Android 4.0 and higher.
 A Xamarin.Android application must target at least API level 11 (Android 3.0) or higher in order to use Fragments.
 The Target Framework may be set in the Project Options as shown below:

 It is possible to use Fragments in older versions of Android by using the Android Support Package and Xamarin.Android 4.2 or higher.
-How to do this will be covered in more detail further on in this document.
+How to do this is covered in more detail in the documents of this section.